Terriyakiii/BryanPortfolio/README.md

 - Volunteered as a student helper at UI/UX Design Workshop to assist Year 1 students with their projects.

-Football

-- Played in Meridian's feeder team against other participating schools in Saints-Meridian-Ville Cup in 2019.

 Infocom Club

 - Developed basic Microsoft Word, Excel, and PowerPoint skills.